On Randomized Algorithms in Online Strategic Classification: Overview of Results

 \begin{theorem} Let $\mc H$ be a finite hypothesis class of size $n$ and $G$ a manipulation graph.
-Then there exists an algorithm which guarantees an expected regret bound of at most $O\left( \sqrt{T \log n} + n\log nT\right)$ against any adaptive adversary. \end{theorem}
+Then there exists an improper algorithm which guarantees an expected regret bound of $O(\sqrt{T \log n})$ against any adaptive adversary. \end{theorem}

-As observed by \cite{fundamental-bounds}, the feedback structure of our setting lies strictly between bandit and full-information feedback.
-Indeed, in addition to learning the true label $y_t$ at the end of each round, the learner also observes the manipulated feature $z_t$ in $\mathrm{BR}_{G, h_t}(x_t)$.
-Importantly, whenever the agent does not manipulate ($z_t = x_t$) and the learner can \emph{certify} this fact, the learner effectively gains full information, allowing for the explicit calculation of the loss for every hypothesis in $\mathcal{H}$.
-Prior work by \cite{fundamental-bounds} took advantage of this structure by employing an improper strategy.
-Their algorithm plays an all-positive classifier, $h^+(x)$ at randomly chosen times.
-Since a positive classification is guaranteed, the agent has no incentive to manipulate, thereby certifying $z_t = x_t$.

-We take a different approach.
-We define a shifted loss function that admits an estimator supported entirely on the subset of hypotheses where the learner effectively observes full information.
-As a consequence, we are able to show that the estimator has a constant second moment at the cost of introducing negative loss.
-To handle this, we employ the Follow-the-Regularized-Leader (FTRL) framework with a log-barrier regularizer used by \cite{pmlr-v247-erez24a}.
-We establish the stability property of this FTRL algorithm in our setting and combine it with the constant second moment of our estimator to derive our desired regret bound.
-In the remainder of this section, we detail our algorithm and sketch a proof of Theorem \ref{thm:ftrl-bound}.